 Welcome to O'Kenny River Tubing

-Get ready for the ultimate self guided river tubing adventure in Pembroke, Ontario!
+Plan your exciting self guided river tubing adventure in Pembroke, Ontario!
 Rated #1 tubing experience in Ontario in 2024.
-O'Kenny River Tubing has offered an unforgettable experience for thrill-seekers from the age of 3 to 91.
-Bookings will open on this website shortly.
+O'Kenny River Tubing has offered an unforgettable experience for over 7000 excitement lovers from the age of 4 to 91.
+Every person gets their own tube.

 Services